magronp/bsrnn/docs/training.md

 ```
 which will save the energy (along with the experiment name) in a `<out_dir>/emissions.csv` file.

 In the paper, we track emission separately by running additional jobs (listed in the `jobs/params/carbon.txt` file), for a specific number of epochs set at `track_epochs=3`.
-Then, we estimate the global energy for each considered experiment by accounting for the corresponding total number of epochs (see [here](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L151)).
+Then, we estimate the global energy for each considered experiment by accounting for the actual total number of epochs (see [here](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L168)).

 If you prefer to estimate the consumption directly when training a model (rather than in separate experiments), then feel free to set `track_emissions=true` in the [config file](https://github.com/magronp/bsrnn/blob/main/conf/config.yaml#L45).
-Then, `<out_dir>/emissions.csv` will directly contain the overall estimated energy, thus you can edit the `get_val_results.py` script by [commenting the energy estimation line](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L197).
+Then, `<out_dir>/emissions.csv` will directly contain the overall estimated energy, thus you can edit the `get_val_results.py` script by [ignoring the energy estimation line](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L222).

 ## Use your own model

 Lastly, even though this project's primary goal is not to be a universal framework for music separation (as [UMX](https://github.com/sigsep/open-unmix-pytorch) or [Asteroid](https://github.com/asteroid-team/asteroid)), it is rather easy to add a custom model:
 - add a script, e.g., in the `models/` folder, that defines your model class
+- add a corresponding yaml configuration file in the `conf/src_mod/` folder (e.g., `mycustommodel`)
 - import the model class from your script so you can use it when [instanciating a model](https://github.com/magronp/bsrnn/blob/main/models/instanciate_src.py#L9)
-- add a corresponding yaml configuration file in the `conf/src_mod/` folder (e.g., `mycustommodel`)

-Then, training and testing your model is a simple as
+Then, training (and further testing) your model is a simple as:
 ```
 python train.py targets=vocals src_mod=mycustommodel
 ```